AtharvaKulkarniIT/mern-todo-app/README.md

 ## Usage

 - Open your web browser and go to `http://localhost:3000`.
-- You can add tasks, mark them as completed or delete them.
+- You can add ,update tasks, mark them as completed or delete them.

 ## Contributing